 She goes to great lengths to ensure the planting is imaginative and attractive to wildlife using a wide-range of bespoke plants to compliment the hard landscaping and provide sensory beauty.
 She was one of the first designers to pioneer meadow planting in private gardens.
 She enjoys collaborating with artists and craftsmen such as dry-stonewallers, sculptors and blacksmiths and their involvement makes each garden unique.

-To read some of these articles, follow the links below (articles will open in a new window)...
+To read some of these articles, click or tap on the magazines below (articles will open in a new window)...

 t: +44 (0) 1438 310095